Nervous Breakdown = Positive Breakdown = Emotional Breakdown

 Positive Disintegration

 Dabrowski, a Polish psychiatrist and psychologist, developed the Theory of Positive Disintegration over his lifetime of clinical and academic work.
 The Theory of Positive Disintegration is a novel approach to personality development.
-My theory is not a replication of Dabrowski's work but the concept of positive disintegration is his.
+My theory is not a replication of Dabrowski's work; but his idea of positive disintegration has been the seed for my own thinking and for my theory - the process outlined here.

 Positive personality disintegration